dabson2020/Projects-Portfolio/README.md

 # Projects Portfolio
-This Portfolio contains mutliple machine learning project to explore data and create models for predictions This projects include Regression, Classification, Making sense of unstructured Data and many more.
+This Portfolio contains mutliple machine learning projects that I have worked on to explore data and create models for predictions
-The repository will be updated constantly with new projects.
+Each project includes:
+  * A detailed explanation of the project requirements
+  * Detailed Exploratory Data Analysis for exposing hidden insights
+  * Multiple Machine learning models. selecting the best performing model for deployment

+The Project Portfolio includes Classification, Advanced Regression Techniques, Deep Learning and Recommendation Systams